suncongxd/ReCFA/README-old.md

 ## Requirement

 - ReCFA has been tested on Ubuntu-18.04.5 LTS 64-bit
-- Tool dependency (**Please deploy the tools on the host Ubuntu 18.04 running ReCFA, except typearmor.**)
+- Tool dependency
   - gcc 7.5.0
   - llvm 10.0.0
   - Dyninst 10.1.0
   - zstandard 1.5.0
-  - typearmor (latest) with Dyninst 9.3.1. (**Please follow the instructions of the repository `ReCFA-dev` to deploy typearmor in a virtualbox guest Ubuntu 16.04 64bit.**)
+  - typearmor (latest) with Dyninst 9.3.1

 ## Deployment

-- Install Dyninst 10.1.0 and configure the PATH environment. (**Please follow the instructions of the repository `ReCFA-dev`.**)
+- Install Dyninst 10.1.0 and configure the PATH environment.
 - Install zstandard.
 - (Optional) Build the preCFG used by the call-site filtering:
   ```